divio/divio-cloud-docs/introduction/01-installation.rst

 install and configure the components - Docker, the Divio CLI, and so on - manually.
 This will give more experienced developers a better insight into the system and how it all works together.

-We expect you to have Pip and Git installed and to have at least a basic understanding of their usage.
+We expect you to have pip and Git installed and to have at least a basic understanding of their usage.

 ..  admonition:: Older versions of Macintosh OS X and Windows